-- ✓ Understand your audience - ✓ Present only Current, Valuable Information - ✓ Organize large pieces of text into logical, smaller segments of material - ✓ Use customer-focused language - ✓ Avoid redundant content - ✓ Avoid using jargon - ✓ Use words that are frequently seen and heard - ✓ Avoid exclamation marks - ✓ Spell out abbreviations, acronyms, and immediately follow them by the abbreviation, in the first instance. - ✓ Do not use justified text - ✓ Compose sentence in active voice rather than passive voice - ✓ While giving instruction, strive to tell users what to do, rather than writing what to avoid doing - ✓ Use consistent capitalization and other style standards - ✓ Use Bullets for highlighting information within large blocks of text - ✓ Watch your white space; the page containing too little text and too much white space can look visually unappealing - ✓ Only use imperative language such as "Enter a City or Zip Code" for mandatory tasks, or qualify the statement appropriately - ✓ Use all uppercase letters sparingly or not at all as a formatting style - ✓ Use headings/subheading to chunk large blocks of text into smaller and more manageable lengths use 'or' instead of 'our' e.g. color, favor drop the 'e' from 'ment' words e.g. judgment

-- ✓ Ensure that content presented on the website is up-to-date - ✓ Ensure content is free from spelling and grammatical errors - ✓ All content should adopt American English Example : use ize instead of ise e.g. organize
+- ✓ Understand target audience - ✓ Present only Current, Valuable Information - ✓ Organize large pieces of text into logical, smaller segments of material - ✓ Use customer-focused language - ✓ Avoid redundant content - ✓ Avoid using jargon - ✓ Use words that are frequently seen and heard - ✓ Avoid exclamation marks - ✓ Spell out abbreviations, acronyms, and immediately follow them by the abbreviation, in the first instance. - ✓ Do not use justified text - ✓ Compose sentence in active voice rather than passive voice - ✓ While giving instruction, strive to tell users what to do, rather than writing what to avoid doing - ✓ Use consistent capitalization and other style standards - ✓ Use Bullets for highlighting information within large blocks of text - ✓ Watch the white space; the page containing too little text and too much white space can look visually unappealing - ✓ Only use imperative language such as "Enter a City or Zip Code" for mandatory tasks, or qualify the statement appropriately - ✓ Use all uppercase letters sparingly or not at all as a formatting style - ✓ Use headings/subheading to chunk large blocks of text into smaller and more manageable lengths - ✓ Ensure that content presented on the website is up-to-date - ✓ Ensure content is free from spelling and grammatical errors

 Testing the written content should be an integral part of the Planning and Design phase.
-It is especially important if you are writing to hundreds, thousands, or even millions of people.
+It is especially important if content is written for hundreds, thousands, or even millions of people.